Ever wish it were Halloween all the time? Getting ink is one way to make

 No list of Halloween tattoos would be complete without Jack Skellington or his trusty best friend, Zero.
 In fact, a design of Zero the ghost dog with his glow-in-the-dark jack-o-lantern nose is amazing.
 Really, any character from

 The Nightmare Before Christmas is totally tattoo-worthy.
 27 Black cat Halloween tattoo

 Few images say October 31 quite like a black cat.
 If you’re lucky enough to live with one of these magnificent creatures, then your tattoo artist can create an image based on your favorite photo of your pet.
 Otherwise, ask your tattooist to draw up a totally original black cat from their imagination.

-The Black Flame Candle tattoo is a gorgeous and subtle tribute to one of the best Halloween movies ever,
+This spell book tattoo is a gorgeous and subtle tribute to one of the best Halloween movies ever,

 Hocus Pocus.
 Any (or all) of the Sanderson sisters would also make amazing tattoo subjects.
 Basically, any scene or character from this classic film is well worth the ink.
 29 Trick-or-treat Halloween tattoo

 This is such a happy, cute, and festive design.
 Don’t be afraid to get colorful with your Halloween tattoo!

 What’s more Halloween-themed than a witch’s pointy hat?
 With its adorable bow, cobweb, and dangling moon, this could be the hat of a character from a children’s book, to be honest.

 Whether you’re a big fan of horror movies, black cats, pumpkins, or even candy corn, there are so many ways to celebrate spooky season with some ink.
 As these Halloween inspired tattoos prove, this holiday is worth celebrating all year long.